-On Page 4, the Network Call Redirection field can be set to either n (default setting) so that the SIP REFER is not sent or set to y so that the SIP REFER is sent in redirected calls.
-Note: In the compliance test, Kingston Communications supports both re-Invite/Update and REFER in redirected calls.
+On Page 4, the Network Call Redirection field can be set to n (default setting) so that the SIP REFER is not sent.
+Note: IntelePeer CoreCloud supported the SIP REFER, however the call was not established successfully between PSTN phones after completing off-net call transfer using a Blind/Attended Transfer REFER Method (see Section 2.1).

 Set the Send Diversion Header field to y and the Support Request History field to y.
-The Send Diversion Header and Support Request History fields provide additional information to the network if the call has been redirected.
+The Send Diversion Header and Support Request History fields provide additional information to the network if the call has been re-directed.
 These settings are needed to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.